 Reverb account name: If you previously ordered data via Reverb and you have an account there, please indicate your account login name.
 (No passwords are required.)
 If you do not have a Reverb account, you must create one.
 Go to the Reverb "Create an Account" page.

-- MODIS data
+- MODIS Data

-- Near-Real-Time SSM/I EASE-Grid Daily Global Ice Concentration and Snow Extent (NISE)
+- Near-Real-Time SSM/I EASE-Grid Daily Global Ice Concentration and Snow Extent (NISE) data set

 Also specify whether you want to change to a new version as it becomes available, or continue to receive an earlier version until it is no longer available.

 Geographic Coordinates: Enter the approximate geographic coordinates of your study area.
 Data will not be subsetted upon delivery.
 This information is only used to identify data files that correspond to your study area, and to trigger a subscription for those files.
 You will receive the full data files.

 Other Special Restrictions: Please indicate other criteria for your subscription.
 Each MODIS, NISE, and SMAP file contains metadata that indicates the level of quality, percentage of cloud cover, percentage of missing data, and many other variables, specific to that file.
 For example, if you indicate you want files with less than 75 percent cloud cover, only files that meet this criteria will be included in the subscription.
 Experienced users may recognize some of the most commonly used quality indicators: